kfraser95/Fraserphere-2025-sim/README.md

 - **Receiver threshold**: Industry standard for 10 Gbps APD-based receivers
 - **1 AU spacing**: Assumes point-to-point relay nodes spaced 1 AU apart

-All calculations are deterministic (no Monte Carlo) and assume guidance with the Photonic Brain Exascale AI for perfect pointing.
-Real-world margin may vary ±3–5 dB depending on atmospheric seeing, tracking jitter, and connector losses.
+All calculations are deterministic (no Monte Carlo) and assume guidance with AI for perfect pointing.
+Real-world margin may vary ±3–5 dB depending on atmospheric seeing.
+Any difference in dBm to produced numbers is neglible as the proof of concept is to prove 1gbps is possible over 100 AU.

 | Module | Tool | Output |